 - Sprinkle the top with turbinado sugar.
 Bake another 10 minutes and then finish with a few minutes under the broiler (475-ish) for a few minutes to get it golden brown and slightly crunchy on top.

-- For the best saucy results, let it stand for 20-30 minutes before serving with some vanilla ice cream.
+- To get a thick saucy peach base, let it stand for 20-30 minutes before serving with some vanilla ice cream.
 But good luck with that. 😅

 If your peaches aren’t getting saucy: If it’s not saucy and bubbling after 25 minutes of baking, it’s probably because your peaches are a tad on the firm / dry side.
 I found that pouring two tablespoons of melted butter over the peaches at this point was helpful in coaxing some “juiciness” out of the peaches during that last chunk of bake time.